Everything we know about the Brooklyn subway shooting

 Police said the incident is not currently being investigated as an act of terrorism.

-Train service on the D, N and R lines, which pass through the 36th Street station, has been disrupted during an investigation.
+Train service on the D, N and R lines, which pass through the 36th Street station, was disrupted during the investigation but resumed on Wednesday.

-The Metropolitan Transportation Authority posted a service alert about the “incident” but did not provide any additional details.

-The agency said the B, F and Q lines would also face “major delays”.

 “Tranquility and normalness was disrupted, brutally disrupted, by an individual so cold-hearted and depraved of heart that they had no caring about the individuals that they assaulted as they simply went about their daily lives.
 This individual is still on the loose.
 This person is dangerous,” Ms Hochul said.